-Kate also supports the environmental aspects of real estate transactions, including All Appropriate Inquiry compliance — Phase I environmental site investigations, Phase II invasive sampling, and post-closing “due care” obligations — and the myriad of contract issues that accompany a real estate deal on formerly-used commercial or industrial property.
-Kate’s knowledge about typical contaminants, environmental contractors, and remediation technologies allows her to help focus the investigation, the contract terms, and the cleanup requirements on those items most likely to impact the client’s needs, whether the client is the buyer, the seller, or the lender.
+Kate also supports the environmental aspects of real estate transactions, including All Appropriate Inquiry compliance – Phase I environmental site investigations, Phase II invasive sampling, and post-closing “due care” obligations – and the myriad of contract issues that accompany a real estate deal on formerly-used commercial or industrial property.
+Kate’s knowledge about typical contaminants, environmental contractors, and remediation technologies allows her to help focus the investigation, the contract terms, and the cleanup requirements on those items most likely to impact the client’s needs, whether the client is the buyer, seller, lender, a non-profit, or municipal entity.

 Finally, Kate serves as a third party neutral, committee chair, or informal mediator at many sites and projects, and teaches as an adjunct professor at Washington University School of Law.
 Her experience as a mediator, arbitrator, allocator, trainer, and teacher allows her to work with client teams to clarify their goals and interests, develop insights about why the other side is doing whatever they are doing, and make suggestions for how to steer a path toward resolution, all of which leads to faster, more satisfying solutions for everyone involved.

-- Served as chair of the legal committee and informal coordinating counsel for an Illinois Superfund site, and orchestrated PRP outreach efforts, initial allocation shares, and administrative settlement negotiations such that the PRP Group expanded from 39 to 162 member companies, all of whom signed the RI/FS ASAOC for the site.
-Continues to represent the client’s interests as a member of the Group’s steering and allocation committees, and is using her allocation database experience to advance the Group’s efforts to retrieve electronic information from a legacy WANG computer database and translate it into a modern format that can be used in assigning fair shares of cleanup costs.
+- Served as chair of the legal committee and informal coordinating counsel for an Illinois Superfund site, and orchestrated PRP outreach efforts, initial allocation shares, and administrative settlement negotiations allowing the PRP Group to expand from 39 to 162 member companies, all of whom signed the RI/FS ASAOC for the site.
+Continues to represent the client’s interests as a member of the group’s steering and allocation committees, and is using her allocation database experience to advance the group’s efforts to retrieve electronic information from a legacy WANG computer database and translate it into a modern format that can be used in assigning fair shares of cleanup costs.